The Normal Patent Application Procedure

 In Europe it is necessary to undergo validation formalities shortly after grant and/or request registration of a Unitary patent.
 Normally, our clients validate their European patent at least in the UK, France and Germany.
 At the current time, registering a Unitary patent is common but not what we normally do.

 Renewal fees are then payable periodically to maintain the patents in force.
-Normally the patents will be allowed to lapse at some point rather than maintained for their maximum 20 year term, as renewal fees gradually increase.
+Normally the patents will be allowed to lapse at some point rather than maintained for their maximum 20 year term, as renewal fees increase with the age of the patent.

 Normally there is no need to ever go to the Courts to enforce a patent, nor is the validity of a patent ever challenged.
 These things occur, of course, but don't normally happen.